PyChina/weekly/content/Issue/issue-374.md

 - [用 PyOxidizer 构建独立 Python 应用](https://pycoders.com/link/1906/web)
     + GREGORY SZORC

-“PyOxidizer’s marquee feature is that it can produce a single file executable containing a fully-featured Python interpreter, its extensions, standard library, and your application’s modules and resources.”
+"PyOxidizer's marquee feature is that it can produce a single file executable containing a fully-featured Python interpreter, its extensions, standard library, and your application's modules and resources."

 (`是也乎:`